lan1041/SCSO/README.md

 - Perform inversion using default parameters

 - Output the inverted layer thicknesses and shear wave velocities Expected output: The script should execute without errors.
+  # Inversion Workflow
+1. Parameter Configuration
+Before running the inversion, you need to set the following parameters according to your specific requirements: